milojennings/zippy/README.md

         \___)=(___/

-vagrantbox.es has a list of vagrant boxes available
+http://vagrantbox.es has a list of vagrant boxes available

 We currently use this box:
     http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-vagrant-disk1.box

 You may run this command to add the box manually, but vagrant up will download and enable it for you:

     vagrant box add precise64 http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-amd64-vagrant-disk1.box

 We may consider upgrading to the next Ubuntu LTS release when that arrives (14.04)

 To install ansible from git use:

     sudo pip install git+https://github.com/ansible/ansible.git